-Home|News|Factoring: the preferred method of financing for growing companies and those under LBO
+Home|News|Factoring: the preferred method of financing for growing companies and companies under LBO

 Partager :

 Thibaut Robet.
-Factoring is a financing technique which allows a large portion of a company’s accounts receivables to be transformed into available cashflow.
+Factoring is a financing technique that allows a large portion of a company’s accounts receivables to be transformed into available cashflow.
 For BtoB firms typically paid at 60 days by clients, it is the largest short-term financing option out there.

 Who is this financing solution for?